-(4) For good cause, the court may, on motion of either party or its own motion, alter the time for all matters relating to discovery under this rule.
+(3) For good cause, the court may, on motion of either party or its own motion, alter the time for all matters relating to discovery under this rule.

-(c) Cost and Location of Discovery.
+(b) Cost and Location of Discovery.

 (1) The prosecution’s costs of providing any discoverable material electronically to the defense shall be funded as set forth in section 16-9-702 (2), C.R.S.
-The prosecution shall not charge for discovery.
+The prosecution shall not charge for discovery provided through a [statewide] discovery sharing system.
 For any materials provided to the prosecution as part of the defense discovery obligation, the cost shall be borne by the prosecution based on the actual cost of duplication.
 Copies of any discovery provided to a defendant by court appointed counsel shall be paid for by the defendant.

+(2) The prosecution may request reasonable costs for discovery that is not provided through a discovery sharing system.

-(2) The place of discovery for materials not capable of being provided electronically shall be at the office of the party furnishing it, or at a mutually agreeable location.
+(3) The place of discovery for materials not capable of being provided electronically shall be at the office of the party furnishing it, or at a mutually agreeable location.

+(4) Nothing in this rule prohibits providing discovery through U.S. mail, delivery service, courier, in-person, or other equivalent means.

 (d) Compliance Certificate.